Irish Soda Bread

 - I like to dust my hands with flour to shape the bread into round loaves.

 - Ann uses the wrong end of a fork to cut a deep X into the loaf.
 I used a sharp knife instead.
-This provides the classic look of a homemade soda bread.
+This provides the classic look of homemade soda bread.
 It also helps the loaf to bake evenly.

 - Dusting the top with flour before making the cut will make the X stand out.